erfianugrah/video-resizer/docs/ERROR_HANDLING.md

 2. Debug information is comprehensive and useful
 3. The application degrades gracefully when possible
 4. Maintenance is easier because error handling is standardized
+5. User experience remains optimal even when errors occur

-Remember: Good error handling is about more than just preventing crashes - it's about making the system resilient and debuggable.
+Remember: Good error handling is about more than just preventing crashes - it's about making the system resilient, debuggable, and maintaining excellent user experience even under failure conditions.

 ## Additional Documentation